inet-framework/inet/doc/src/developers-guide/ch-packets.rst

    setting fields have been omitted, and some algorithms have been simplified to ease understanding.

-The representation of packets is an essential modeling support for communication network simulation.
+The representation of packets is essential for communication network simulation.
 Applications and communication protocols construct, deconstruct, encapsulate, fragment, aggregate, and manipulate packets in many ways.
-In order to ease the implementation of said behavioral patterns, the Packet API primarily provides a feature-rich and general purpose :cpp:`Packet` data structure.
+In order to ease the implementation of these behavioral patterns, INET provides a feature-rich general data structure, the :cpp:`Packet` class.

 The :cpp:`Packet` data structure is capable of representing application packets, :protocol:`TCP` segments, :protocol:`IP` datagrams, :protocol:`Ethernet` frames, :protocol:`IEEE 802.11` frames, and all kinds of digital data.
 It is designed to provide efficient storage, duplication, sharing, encapsulation, aggregation, fragmentation, serialization, and data representation selection.
-The :cpp:`Packet` data structure consists of two layers, built on one another.
-The upper layer deals with packets, and the lower layer deals with alternative data representations.

-The Packet API, despite its name, does not only provide the :cpp:`Packet` data structure but several other functionality.
-For example, communication protocols often need to enqueue data for sending (e.g., :protocol:`TCP`), or buffer received data for reassembly (e.g., :protocol:`IP`) or for reordering (e.g., :protocol:`IEEE 802.11`).
-These services are provided as separate C++ data structures on top of the lower layer mentioned above.
+Additional functionality, such as support for enqueueing data for transmisson and buffering received data for reassembly and/or for reordering, is provided as separate C++ data structures on top of :cpp:`Packet`.

 .. _dg:sec:packets:representing-data:

 Representing Data
 -----------------

-The :cpp:`Packet` data structure is a compound data structure that builds on top of another set of data structures called chunks.
-The :cpp:`Chunk` data structures provide several alternatives to represent a piece of data.
-Chunks can be simple or compound if they are built using other chunks.
+The :cpp:`Packet` data structure builds on top of another set of data structures called chunks.
+Chunks provide several alternatives to represent a piece of data.

-Communication protocols and applications may define their own chunks or use already existing ones.
-User defined chunks are most often genereted by the OMNeT++ MSG compiler as a subclass of :cpp:`FieldsChunk`.
-It’s also possible to write a user defined chunk from scratch.

-INET provides the following built-in chunks:
+INET provides the following built-in chunk C++ classes:

+-  :cpp:`Chunk`, the base class for all chunk classes

 -  repeated byte or bit chunk (:cpp:`ByteCountChunk`, :cpp:`BitCountChunk`)